Sketch Cartoons of Your Friends, Family and Even Yourself!

 Portrait drawing can often be a very serious business, but sometimes it’s fun to branch out and try a new style.
-With Drawing Cartoon Faces by Harry Hamernik and 8fish you get a giant 208-page book all about cartoons.
-You can easily learn how to draw a cartoon of yourself or your friends and family, plus any of your favorite characters or celebrities!
+With Drawing Cartoon Faces by Harry Hamernik you can easily learn how to draw a cartoon of yourself or your friends and family, plus any of your favorite characters or celebrities!

 The art of cartoon and caricature is often about exaggeration.
 Once you find the basic shapes and foundation pieces of the face, you can tweak them to make them more cartoon-y.
 Practice drawing different face shapes and fitting the features into the shape you created.